Transformational Coaching entails rewiring… helping people ditch the ineffective way for an effective way.

 It is easier said than done!
 Muscle memory is the enemy.
 Have patience…. rewiring of the brain takes time.

 Example: Thinking in terms of ‘tasks’ and WBS (work breakdown structure) is an Agile anti-pattern.
 These are waterfall artifacts!
 Instead, move the coachee to think in terms of Business Value!
-This leads to thinking in terms of features… it has the business value described in its benefit hypothesis; features are spread across a roadmap showing the pathway towards the completion and delivery of the minimum viable product (MVP)!
+This leads to thinking in terms of features… it has the business value described in its benefit hypothesis; features (expressed in PI objectives) are spread across a roadmap showing the pathway towards the completion and delivery of the minimum viable product (MVP)!
 Of course features are decomposed into vertically and thinly sliced pint-sized stories (yes, you read it right: pint … to make a point of the size).
 Tip: ditch the ‘tasks’ under the story… task has hours associated with it…whilst story has points (again, size, if you will… pint-sized story is the best!)… these two (hours and size) don’t go together… assigning time value to a size/point does not makes sense… it is oxymoron to do so!
 Task is an agile anti-patten…ditch task … leave ‘task’ in the waterfall world.

 To be continued.